Why study Wildlife Conservation at Liverpool John Moores University?

 This module is an advanced course in general ecology and wildlife population management and seeks to draw linkages between populations and biogeochemical cycles.
 This is placed within the context of applied wildlife and ecosystem management by using a mix of case studies, workshops, and fieldtrips to a site managed and restored for wildlife or wider ecosystem functioning.

-This module introduces you to conservation practice and management through largely field based activities on sites of conservation protection or importance.
-The module is developed to work alongside conservation practice organisation.
-You will gain knowledge on development and implementation of conservation management plans, protected area designation and other conservation practices such as habitat restoration and agri-environment schemes.
+This module introduces you to conservation practice and management through largely field-based activities on sites of conservation protection or importance with extensive input from conservation practice organisations.
+You will gain knowledge on the development and implementation of conservation management plans, protected area designation and other conservation practices, such as habitat restoration and agri-environment schemes.

 This module enables you to examine how ecological and evolutionary factors affect the survival and reproductive behaviour of animals.
 The role of ecological and evolutionary selection pressures to maximise inclusive fitness in wild animals is stressed.
 Particular emphasis is placed on the design and interpretation of a behavioural time budget study on zoo animals.